Why Work at Lincoln?

 A collaboration between research institutions, industry groups, private businesses and Lincoln University, working together to transform the productivity and performance of New Zealand’s primary sector.
 The opportunities this new collaboration presents for postgraduate students have never been more exciting.

-The Lincoln Hub concept has been developed by five founding partners: AgResearch, Landcare Research, Plant & Food Research, DairyNZ, and Lincoln University.
-It is envisaged that the Lincoln Hub will evolve to include a broad range of industry and research organisations with a commitment to land-based productivity and sustainability.
+The Blinc Innovation concept has been developed by five founding partners: AgResearch, Landcare Research, Plant & Food Research, DairyNZ, and Lincoln University.
+It is envisaged that the Blinc Innovation will evolve to include a broad range of industry and research organisations with a commitment to land-based productivity and sustainability.

 Ultimately, the Hub will lead to an increase in quality science outputs, and greater efficiencies with research and knowledge transfer.